bio-tools/biotoolsDocs/IFB_tools.rst

 .. tip::
    Software is complex and it can be tricky to assign a type.
 Make sure you understand the `tool type definitions <https://biotoolsschema.readthedocs.io/en/latest/controlled_vocabularies.html#tool-type>`_ before you use them.
 For example, in *bio.tools* a *Web service* is specifically a SOAP+WSDL implementation.
-Mmost likely you need *Web API* (which covers most APIs nowadays) or just *Web application* (for a tool delivered via the Web but without an API).
+Most likely you need *Web API* (which covers most APIs nowadays) or just *Web application* (for a tool delivered via the Web but without an API).